muarshad01/Quran_Topics/Quran_Topics/zikr_benefits.md

 * Tasbeeh walay BRAVE hotay hayn.
 * `SECRET`: No body can fight that person because Allah SWT takes care of ememies-:)

 ***
+### Hadith
+* [Abu Ad-Darda [may Allah be pleased with him] narrated that : the Prophet said: “Should I not inform you of the best of your deed, and the purest of them with your Master, and the highest of them in your ranks, and what is better for you than spending gold and silver, and better for you than meeting your enemy and striking their necks, and they strike your necks?”
+They said: “Of course.”
+He said, “The remembrance of Allah [Most High].”
+[Then] Mu’adh bin Jabal [may Allah be pleased with him] said: “There is nothing that brings more salvation from the punishment of Allah than the remembrance of Allah.”](https://sunnah.com/tirmidhi:3377) -- Jami` at-Tirmidhi 3377

 ***

 * __Surah Al-Baqarah 2/152 (Remember me...Be Thankful...)__: [remember Me; I will remember you.
 And thank Me, and never be ungrateful.](https://quranwbw.com/2/152)